chiphwang1/helm-oci-mds-wordpress/README.md

      helm uninstall -n <namespace name> <name of the install> .

+   **Important Note**

+ Uninstalling the helm chart will only remove the mysqldbsystem resource from the cluster and not from OCI.
+You will need to use the console or the OCI cli to remove the MDS from OCI.
+This is to prevent accidental deletion of the database.

   **Notes/Issues:**

  Provisioning the MySQL Database Systems (MDS) can take up to 20 minutes.
 The Wordpress deployment will not be available until all components are up.